m-mdy-m/Xprz/README.md

 Creates a new instance of the `RouteManager` class, enabling efficient organization and management of application routes.

-### `Xprz.GetUtilsApp()`

-Creates a new instance of the `AppSharedManager` class, providing access to shared application configurations and resources across modules.

-## Features

-- **Middleware Management**: Effortlessly enhance your application's functionality by attaching middleware functions with a simple API.
-- **Static File Serving**: Serve static files and directories effortlessly to handle CSS, JavaScript, images, and more.
-- **Package Integration**: Integrate popular Node.js packages seamlessly to extend the functionality of your application.
-- **$read**: Dynamically load modules or directories within your project, simplifying dependency management and resource access.
-- **$install**: Streamline package installation by automating the process of checking for package existence and installing dependencies with ease.

 ## Example Features:

 ### Express Application Management